mihar-22/whisp/README.md

 whisp.worker('name')

 // Run this callback each time all workers are complete
-// The `results` argument passed in is an array of all the results from each of the workers promises whisp.onWorkEnd = (results) => {
+// The `results` argument passed in is an array of all the results from each of the workers resolved promises whisp.onWorkEnd = (results) => {
   // Do stuff here.
 }

-// Run this callback if any of the workers fail. whisp.onWorkError = (reason) => {
+// Run this callback if any of the workers promises reject whisp.onWorkError = (reason) => {
   // Do stuff here.
 }